dariushghasemi/kidneyInCHRIS/README.md

 - We replaced log(eGFR) with eGFRw.log.Res in the above model and ran it again.
 The results stay consistent in a way that those two variants with significant inetraction with TSH remain significant.
 At the end, in this way we can avoid over-adjustment of the covariates: age and sex (03-Feb-23).

-- We modified our exclusion criteria in the way that we omitted the observations with:
+- We modified our exclusion criteria in the way that we omitted the observations with (09-Feb-2023):
 1. missing values on both TSH and thyroid drugs (n = 4)
 2. thyroid cancer (n = 16)
 3. kidney cancer (n = 1)